Introduction to structural causal models in science studies

 theme(plot.tag = element_text(size = 15))

-The true effect of Open data on Reproducibility is simply the coefficient of the effect of Open data on Reproducibility that we used in our simulation: it is 0.4 (see Table 1).
+The true effect of Open data on Reproducibility in our simulation is 0.4 (see Table 2).
 After controlling for Rigour, our regression model is able to estimate this parameter correctly (panel B of Figure 7), although we are only considering research published in journal articles, therefore “conditioning on a collider”.

 The reason we can estimate the parameter correctly is that conditioning on Rigour closes the path Open data \(\rightarrow\) Published \(\leftarrow\) Rigour \(\rightarrow\) Reproducibility.
 Whether Published is conditioned on is then irrelevant for the identification of the causal effect.
-If we consider all research instead of only research published in journal articles, our estimates only change minimally.
+If we consider all research instead of only research published in journal articles, our estimate only changes from 0.369 to 0.379.

 In identifying the causal effect of Open data on Reproducibility, we do not need to control for other variables, such as Novelty.
 If there were an additional confounder between Published and Data reuse, this would not change anything in terms of what variables we should control for to identify the effect of Open data on Reproducibility.
 This shows how making the DAG richer and more nuanced does not necessarily change the identification.
 Of course, other changes to the DAG do change the identification: if there were another confounder between Open data and Reproducibility, we would need to control for it.